 - First RISC chip, ARM1, invented in 1985 by Sophie Wilson and Steve Furber of Acorn Computers

-- RISC (Reduced Instruction Set Computing) allows for very fast data processing by reducing the amount of instructions a computer can perform is reduced to the minimum
+- RISC (Reduced Instruction Set Computing) allows for very fast data processing by reducing the amount of instructions a computer can perform to the minimum

 - 3G (third generation) mobile networks introduced in the UK from 2003 and 4G from 2012

 What were mobiles like before smartphones?

 The smartphone has changed the way we live, and it's hard to imagine a time when we had different devices for all the functions our phones can now fulfill.

 But smartphones emerged as the dominant personal accessory and business tool from the convergence of two different products.

 In the 1990s, consumers had a choice between mobile phones on which they could talk and send texts, or personal organisers to conduct business on the move.